Best DataRoma Alternatives

 Limited free access; Premium from $10/month

 Simply Wall St takes a visual-first approach to stock analysis with its signature 'snowflake' chart.
-While it's not a direct 13F tracker, its ownership breakdown section shows institutional holders, insider ownership percentages, and recent ownership changes.
-It's best for investors who want a quick visual overview of who owns a stock rather than deep-dive fund analysis.
+While it's not a direct 13F tracker, its ownership breakdown section shows institutional holders, insider ownership percentages, and recent ownership changes alongside the platform's broader stock analysis tools, with global coverage extending well beyond US markets.
+It's best for investors who want a quick visual overview of who owns a stock rather than deep-dive fund analysis — a lighter-weight complement to dedicated 13F platforms rather than a replacement.
+A limited free tier is available, with Premium starting at just $10/month, among the most affordable options on this list.
+The clear tradeoff: Simply Wall St isn't focused on 13F or guru tracking specifically, so its ownership data is less granular than what dedicated tools like WhaleWisdom or Fintel provide for investors who want the full institutional picture.

 Pros